-1. Take a hike in Redwood park
+1. Take a hike in Redwood Park

 You can’t visit this amazing green countryside without exploring the redwood forest.
 Standing among these giants with the surrounding lush green plant life gives one a revitalizing breath of inferiority.
 Without having to drive very far from the center of Arcata it takes about 5 minutes to get to the Redwood Park right behind Humboldt State University (Go Lumber Jacks!)
 It’s easy to get turned around but the paths are well-marked, so there is no chance of getting lost.
+Click here to download the Arcata Parks and Trails (PFD) – for free.

 2. Head North to see the wild Elk

 If you head a little further North of Arcata, about 45 minutes, there is a tiny town, Orick, where the wild Elk gather to graze on the dewy grass in the afternoon sunlight.
-We drove into a campers park where a herd of wild Elk were enjoying the moment warm sunshine.
+I drove into a campers park where a herd of wild Elk were enjoying the moment warm sunshine.

 3. Find a good brewery